dodozhang21/its-a-girl/readme.txt

 --------------------------------------------------------------------------------
 Notes:
 --------------------------------------------------------------------------------
 Long menu is not supported by the top menu.
-Please do not put too many items in your top menu or you will run into layout issue with the top menu.
+If the menu items cannot fit into a single line, you will run into layout issue with the top menu.
+Long wordpress site title not supported.
+The layout will only look good with one line of text.
+Long wordpress site description not supported.
+The layout will only look good with one line of text.

+Primary sidebar is shown on all layouts.
+Secondary sidebar (the middle bar) is only shown on the index layout.

 --------------------------------------------------------------------------------
  Licenses: